cc5212/2019-hearthstone-decks/README.md

 Describe the raw dataset that you considered for your project.
 Where did it come from?
 Why was it chosen?
 What information does it contain?
 What format was it in?
 What size was it?
 How many lines/records?
 Provide links.

-El dataset utilizado consta de 346.242 mazos (filas) de hearthstone, cada fila contiene los siguientes datos:
+El dataset utilizado fue sacado de [Kaggle](https://www.kaggle.com/romainvincent/history-of-hearthstone) consta de 346.242 mazos (filas) de hearthstone en formato csv, cada fila contiene los siguientes datos (descripicón copiada de la página original):
 - date (str) : the date of publication (or last update) of the deck.
 - user (str) : the user who uploaded the deck.
 - deck_class (str) : one of the nine character class in Hearthstone (Druid, Priest, ...).